mahdiyarz/mahdiyarz/README.md

 <h1 align="center">Hi 👋, I'm Mahdiyar Arbabzi</h1>
 <h3 align="center">Android & IOS Apps Development</h3>
 I build mobile apps from scratch, with supporting backends based on SQLite.
-Currently, I focus on Dart and Flutter, but I also have a little background experience in Full-Stack development.
+Currently, I focus on Dart and Flutter, but I also have a little background experience in Full-Stack web development.

 ### Connect with me: